UK National Emergency: CHILDREN AT RISK

 The idea that 'maternity-leave' from work is a 'benefit', is ludicrous when we examine the cold hard facts of life in an economic system whereby, every child born will invariably be earning profits for both state and corporations: Mothers, as 'child-manufacturer', are expected to not only gestate and birth the workforce, they are expected to work while doing it in order to pay to raise a child so s/he may enter into adulthood with the capacity to earn hundreds of thousands if not millions in profits to whoever, but she receives nothing, not even 5 years paid maternity (from first week of pregnancy) & child-raising leave?

-Operating within a system based on new and trusted knowledge, parenthood would be understood as naturally inclusive of quality time with parent/s; 3-4 day working weeks need to become the norm'.
+Operating within a system based on new and trusted knowledge, parenthood would be understood as naturally inclusive of quality time with parent/s; 3-4 day working weeks DO need to become the norm.

 Such ideas are dismissed on grounds that more women would be staying home to have more babies, except this is simply not based on a fair assessment of reality; most women, after 5-7 years raising one or two children, welcome the opportunity to return into work, and, maternity leave would permit women to engage in a course of higher education via Open University, or develop other skills, assist the local community etc. Lengthy maternity-leave would not mean children no longer require nurseries or child-carers because it is essential that young children of age 3+, spend at least 2-4 hours away from Mum a couple of days each week, to socialise with other adults and children.

-Corporations and employers in general, could pay a 'maternity-premium' as a social-duty-tax to invest in provision for all mothers & children because women are heavily investing every ounce of their being in the future of humanity as a species on this planet and yet, receive the very least social respect and economic rewards:
+Corporations and employers in general, could pay a 'maternity-premium' as a social-duty-tax to invest in provision for all parents because those people are heavily investing every ounce of their being in the future of humanity as a species on this planet and yet, receive the least social respect and economic rewards:

 Is it any wonder that millions of women fall victim to Post Natal Depression every year?
 But the best the British social & economic system can do, is take away their babies and hand them over to earn profits for privatised child care, so they can be placed into forced-adoption?
 Such circumstances are truly disgusting and in no way, reflect a 'civilised' society: Mothers & children it appears, are simply another 'commodity' that needs managing in much the same way a farmer manages his cattle.